 The app, unlike in the case of ad-driven news app, is not for business but for subscribers.

-The Ken team also realised the problems faced by subscription based websites is different from traditional news websites.
+The Ken team also realised the problems faced by subscription-based websites are different from traditional news websites.
 Only an app would have an answer to these issues.

 Android and iOS, now, support dark mode.
 It’s a must-have feature these days if you want users to have an enjoyable reading experience at night.
 We used the in-built RN dark mode theme to create this feature for The Ken’s applications.
 Watch the video below.
 (Source: The Ken Blog)

-It is now possible for subscribers to find a particular day’s longform story and a day’s newsletters right at the top.
+It is now possible for subscribers to find a particular day’s long-form story and the day’s newsletters right at the top.
 This is seamlessly integrated with the home screen.

 By allowing users to change the font size, the app was made more readable via Web View.